 - LOCATION: Masindi, Uganda

-- PROJECT: Women’s Empowerment Center
+- PROJECT: Women’s Empowerment Center and Shelter

 - DIRECTOR: Pastors Robert and Doreen Kaahwa

-$22,800 for pig farm, chicken farm, fuel and feeds for 2023
+- FINANCIAL NEED: $22,800 annually to operate pig farm, chicken farm, provide fuel and feeds for 2025

 According to the Uganda Demographic and Health Survey, more than two-thirds of Ugandan women experience violence from their partners.
 About 68 percent had been harassed or beaten by their partners during the 12 months preceding the survey.
 Methods used included beating, pushing, dragging, forced sex, arm-twisting, threatening, insulting and choking.
 Rural women suffered more violence than urban women.
 Likewise, uneducated women suffered more than their educated colleagues.